nmpellecchia/Reading-List/README.md

 - This was also my first formal attempt (After some individual tests) posting requests.
 Before I only did get request.
 - I redirected the user too fast and the program wasn't able to finish updating the database.
 A simple timeOut solved the problem.

+# Future Features

+- Allow users to order the list with status or ranking (Now is only alphabetically)
+- Alert user if the book they want to add is already saved
+- Add more information about the book (e.g. starting and finish date)

 # [ESP]

 # Bienvenido a mi proyecto de lista de lectura!